School

 Learn 6 keys for raising a happy and independent child with ADHD.

 Do you dread homework as much as your child?
 We feel you!
-The last thing most kids (and parents!) want to do at the end of a long work day is, well, more work!
+The last thing most kids (and parents!) want to do at the end of a long workday is more work!
 And let’s be honest… ADHD and homework aren’t always the best combination.

 We have got you covered!
-Today, we are sharing our first strategy to help make homework easier (for you AND your child!).
+Today, we share our first strategy to help make homework easier (for you AND your child!).

-You can start by setting up a space where your child is most likely to be successful.
+You can start by setting up a space where your child will most likely succeed.
 We recommend you start this process before your child brings home any work.
-It will be much easier to do on a day where actually *doing* homework isn’t necessary.
+It will be much easier to do on a day when actually *doing* homework isn’t necessary.
 Having a space is the first step to success for children with ADHD and homework.
+You can find our favorite homework space products here.

 1. Involve your child

-One of the biggest predictors of success with ANY system you set up is this: you need to get your child’s buy-in!
-Seriously, kids with ADHD often notice when grown-ups are doing things “for” them instead of “with” them, and this can cause your child to eventually be resistant to your help.
+One of the most significant predictors of success with ANY system you set up is this: you need to get your child’s buy-in!
+Kids with ADHD often notice when grown-ups are doing things “for” them instead of “with” them, and this can cause your child to eventually be resistant to your help.

-Getting your child’s buy-in can be done in different ways depending on your child.
-If they are interested in art, have them create a few drawings that can be hung in the space.
-If your child has sensory needs, ask them what type of fidgets would be helpful to have in the space.
+Getting your child’s buy-in can be done differently depending on your child.
+If interested in art, have them create drawings to hang in the space.
+If your child has sensory needs, ask them what type of fidgets would be helpful in the space.
 You get the idea!

-Of course, you will probably need to set parameters around the space (my daughter would paint the entire room with purple and glitter if she was given the chance!) but whenever possible, allow them to make choices.
+Of course, you will probably need to set parameters around the space (my daughter would paint the entire room with purple and glitter if she were given the chance!) but allow them to make choices whenever possible.

-When thinking about your homework space, keep in mind that it does NOT need to be fancy.
-The most important thing is that the space is quiet and distraction-free (as much as possible).
+Remember that it does NOT need to be fancy when thinking about your homework space.
+Most importantly, the space is quiet and distraction-free (as much as possible).
 This means that in your child’s homework space, you don’t want electronics, a lot of toys, or siblings playing.

-Because of differences in their executive function, kids with ADHD often have difficulty getting back on task after an interruption, so the goal here is to limit those interruptions as much as possible.
+Because of differences in executive function, kids with ADHD often have difficulty getting back on task after an interruption, so the goal is to limit those interruptions as much as possible.

 ADHD and Homework